PDXChinese/pdxchinese.github.io/_pages/youthroundtable.md

 High school students, college students, and post-college graduates

+Profiles of those college students and post-college graduates will be collected and distributed before the event.

 ## Proposed Agenda

 ### 12:30 pm - 1:00 pm Checking In

-Walk-ins are welcome only there are spaces available
+Walk-ins are welcome only if there are spaces available

 ### 1:00 pm - 1:30 pm Social Times